-To understand how the GoBolt team has woven sustainability into our DNA and what brand leaders can learn from our experience, we sat down with GoBolt Co-Founder and CEO, Mark Ang.
+To understand how the GoBolt team has woven sustainability into our DNA and what other leaders can learn from our experience, we sat down with GoBolt’s Co-Founder and CEO, Mark Ang.

-Do you have advice for brands interested in charting a more sustainable course, either directly or through working with a third-party logistics provider (3PL)?
+Any advice for brands interested in charting a more sustainable course, either directly or through 3PL?

 Where should sustainability fall in terms of decision-making on the corporate ladder?